weaveworks/profiles/userdocs/profiles.dev/docs/tutorial-basics/install-a-profile.md

 Flux will then sync the new files, and the profile will be applied to your cluster.

-You can eventually see the profile artifact running in the `default` namespace of your cluster by running `kubctl get pod/nginx-server`.
+You can eventually see the profile artifact running in the `default` namespace of your cluster by running `kubectl get pod/nginx-server`.

 To delete the profile, there is no need to use `pctl`.
 Simply remove the generated files from your GitOps repo, merge the changes, and wait for Flux to delete those resources.